macrolit/globaloe/README.md

 - If Possible:
-Prevent Side-Channel Vulnerabilities (Medium Risk); Timing attacks: Password verification timing could leak some information, Memory access patterns: Could be analyzed in sophisticated attacks
+Prevent Side-Channel Vulnerabilities (Medium Risk); ~~Timing attacks: Password verification timing could leak some information~~ (done), Memory access patterns: Could be analyzed in sophisticated attacks

+## Update Notice:
+### The Update auto-detects and upgrades salts from the old legacy salt to a safely generated one.
+### ⚠️ **Users that had a custom salt MUST decrypt and manually transfer their files before updating the plugin in order to avoid DATA CORRUPTION**

 # Default Plugin Specs